erickbytes/divbull/divbull.com/content/blog/Q2-2024-Earnings-Report-Reflections.md

 Disney (DIS) and Paramount (PARA) both reached streaming profitability on their respective platforms, Disney+ and Paramount+ in this quarter.
 Disney's three headed monster of Hulu, Disney+ and ESPN is now making money.
 It seems legacy media is figuring out how to run a streaming platform that makes money.
-Spotify (SPOT) also recorded its 3rd consucutive quarter of profitablility in the audio streaming world.
+Spotify (SPOT) also recorded its 3rd consecutive quarter of profitablility in the audio streaming world.
 Fubo (FUBO) is the other streamer I follow which is not currently profitable but is giving promising guidance for the future by raising revenue and subscriber guidance.

 **Food & Beverage Fading**